What is an Extended Forensic Evaluation?

 How much does it cost?

-Fees for evaluations may vary, depending on the number of individuals involved.
+Fees for evaluations may vary, depending on the number of sessions or time involved.

 What happens when the sessions are completed?